What Is Shadow IT?

 Here are the most effective ways of preventing shadow IT:

-- Encourage communication: Encourage an open dialogue between IT and other departments to ensure all teams are happy with their assigned technologies.
-Open lines of communication lower the chance of anyone secretly using unauthorized tech.
+3. Encourage communication: Encourage an open dialogue between IT and other departments to ensure all teams are happy with their assigned technologies.
+Open lines of communication reduce the likelihood of unauthorized technology use.

-- Educate employees: Organize regular awareness training to educate teams about the risks of shadow IT.
+4. Educate employees: Provide regular awareness training to educate teams about the risks of shadow IT.
 Ensure everyone understands why you insist on using only approved software and hardware.

-- Create a quick (but safe) approval process: If someone in your team proposes adding a new tool to operations, the approval process must be quick and secure.
+5. Create a quick (but safe) approval process: When a team member proposes adding a new tool to operations, ensure the approval process is both quick and secure.

-- Conduct regular tool audits: Carry out regular audits that track what tools different departments use to perform their tasks.
+6. Conduct regular tool audits: Regularly audit the tools that different departments use to perform their tasks.

-- CASB and ASM tools: Regardless of whether you opt to tolerate some amount of shadow IT or not, the aforementioned CASB and ASM tools are a worthwhile investment.
+10. CASB and ASM tools: Regardless of whether you choose to tolerate some amount of shadow IT or not, the aforementioned CASB and ASM tools are a worthwhile investment.

 Since a large portion of shadow IT occurs in the cloud, your cloud security policy is a major part of stopping teams from using rogue services.

-Keep Unauthorized Apps and Devices at a Minimum
+Keep Unauthorized Apps and Devices to a Minimum

 While shadow IT boosts employee productivity and helps drive innovation, uncontrolled use of technology introduces potentially devastating risks.
-Keep shadow IT at a minimum by educating employees, setting up effective preventive measures, and encouraging teams to be open about their IT needs.
+Minimize shadow IT by educating employees, implementing effective preventive measures, and encouraging open communication about IT needs.